Hayao Miyazaki’s Ponyo is a feature-length anime which makes heavy use of myth and symbolism but is aimed squarely at a young child audience.

 The mother in Ponyo is a bit of a departure for Miyazaki, whose fictional mothers tend to be devoted, 1950s housewife types.
 Perhaps we should be pleased that this mother is different — she is reckless to the point I would not get in a car with that woman.
 But the car is pink — is this a comment on woman drivers?
 Without the surrounding cultural trope I wouldn’t be thinking this at all, so let’s just put it aside.

-There’s no doubt she’s gutsy — she ignores the SES type men who try to stop her driving the winding road back to her house on the cliff.
+There’s no doubt she’s gutsy — she ignores the special emergency services-type men who try to stop her driving the winding road back to her house on the cliff.
 She traverses a water-filled bridge while the tide is momentarily out and puts her own life and her son’s life at risk.
 For what?

 Risa is very much a part of the human world, oblivious to anything that might be happening under the sea, and doesn’t even think too hard about the wizard with the fertiliser back pack who says he’s just keeping himself wet.
 Her carnal nature is symbolised by her holding the ham sandwich in her maw, in most unladylike fashion.